datenkugel/treejs/README.md

-tree.setSelectedNodes([n1,n2,...]);  // Sets the selected nodes in the tree tree.getSelectedNodes();             // Returns all selected nodes in the tree tree.reload();                       // Reloads/Renders the tree inside of the container
+tree.setSelectedNodes([n1,n2,...]);  // Sets the selected nodes in the tree tree.getSelectedNodes();             // Returns all selected nodes in the tree tree.reload();                       // Reloads/Renders the tree inside the container
 ```

 ### TreeNode